matteoferla/MichelaNGLo-app/markup.md

 proteins is an array of {name: 'unique_name', type: 'rcsb' (default) | 'file' | 'data', value: xxx, 'ext': 'pdb' (default), loadFx: xxx}
 where the optional loadFx is a function that is run on loading.

+## michelanglo_menu.js

+This script adds the menu button.

 ## Markup